 If you have any questions about plus-size travels, I invite you to join the “Plus-Size Travel Community” group I recently created on Facebook.
 This group is meant as a “safe place” to ask any questions you may have.
 You can also share your tips and experiences, as plus-size travelers.

 Personally, my worst experiences were not caused by other passengers, but by… airline staff!
 I previously shared a bad experience in this previous post.
 But I had to deal with airline’s staff lack of finesse when this happened to me, in April 2014…

 After flying Montreal-London without needing a belt extension, I was caught by surprise when I needed one for my London-Budapest flight.
 And I was sitting in an exit row, darn it !
 While I was forced to change seat because of that policy (that never appears anywhere), a middle-aged man, who needed walking apparatus with blinking lights on both legs, asked if he needed to change place because of his handicap.
 He was never bothered.

 Who would you want to be in the exit row in case of an emergency landing: a man who declares openly he has limited mobility, or a fat girl that goes to the gym 3 times a week and lifts ?

-So it’s important to educate the public about tolerance – because complete acceptance is still far ahead – and I think that some airlines could definitely spend some time on educating their own staff on dealing with plus-size passengers and the issues that may arise when they travel.
-It’s a reality that is not about to disappear, and as airlines don’t seem to be on a path where they will give passengers more inches of seating for their bucks, then it’s their job to be ready to handle the consequences of their policies.
+So it’s important to educate the public about tolerance.
+Because complete acceptance is still far ahead.
+I think that airlines could spend some time educating their staff on dealing with plus-size passengers.
+They should be more prepared to deal with the issues that may arise when plus-size passengers travel.
+It’s a reality that is not about to disappear.
+Airlines don’t seem to be on a path where they will give passengers more inches of seating for their bucks.
+So it’s their job to be ready to handle the consequences of their policies.